sandeepkumar8713/javaapps/27_summary/01_summary_of_HLD.md

 **Distinctive points**
 Searching(introduce segements), Cache(for faster fetch), Data partition based on Region or place_id, Ensure Availability by replicating quad server.

+We use a **key-value store** for quick access to places in the segments.
+The key is the **segment_ID**, while the value contains the list of places in that segment.

+## Data partitioning
+Keeping 20% growth per year in mind, the number of places will increase.
+We can partition data on the following basis:
+1. **Regions**: We can split our places into regions on the basis of zip codes.
+This way, all the places that belong to a specific region are stored on a single node.
+We store information on the region along with the place, so that we can query on the basis of regions too.
+We can use the user’s region to find the places in that specific region.
+This data partitioning comes with a few challenges.
+2. **PlaceID**: We can partition data on the basis of PlaceID instead of the region to avoid the query overload in popular seasons or rush hours.
+We can use a key-value store to store the places.
+In this case, the key is the **PlaceID** and the value contains the
+   **server** in which that place is stored.
+This will make the process of fetching places more efficient.

+So, we’ll opt for partitioning on the basis of places.
+Moreover, we’ll also use **caches for popular places**.
+The cache will have information about that particular place.

+**Insert a new place**

+We insert a new place into the database as well as in our **QuadTree**.
+We find the segment of the new place if the QuadTree is distributed on different servers, and then we add it to that segment.
+We **split the segment if required and update the QuadTree** accordingly.

+**Rank popular places**

+We need a service, a rating calculator, which calculates the overall rating of a service.
+We can store the **rating of a place** in the database and also in the QuadTree, along with the ID, latitude, and longitude of the place.
+The QuadTree returns the **top 50 or 100** popular places within the given radius.
+The **aggregator service determines the actual top places** and returns them to the user.

 ## 5. Instagram